tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/06-ConsumptionPatterns.md

 ## Proxy

-Publishes an API Service hosted and published by an External Sector Partner, using API Management owned and managed by them, for sole use by Hira.
-The Hira API Management capability republishes the API Service and routes (proxies) incoming traffic to the provider service through the Hira API Service governance capability (aka our Control Plane).
+Publishes an API Service hosted and published by an External Sector Partner, using API Management owned and managed by them.
+The Digital Services Hub API Management capability republishes the API Service and routes (proxies) incoming traffic to the provider service through the Digital Services Hub governance capability.

 ```plantuml alt="PlantUML diagram describing the proxy consumption pattern"